 In all cases, use a headset so your hands are free to easily access course materials or to do instructor led role-plays that involve movement.
-Get a good headset for telephone tutoring.

 8. Completion rates are higher.

 Our internal studies conclusively show that students who take tutoring by telephone more frequently complete our Spanish course.
 This is due to the fact that they learn better and that they learn in an environment that fully meets their logistical needs.